surrealism21/NintendoLib/README.md

-# NintendoJunkForRevolution - nintendo's shit ass libraries
+# NintendoLib - nintendo's shit ass libraries

 This is intended to be used as a library for **devkitPro** games.
 It uses Makefile to compile and may be kind of a mess in the source directories, I'll clean that up... eventually.
 There is a __lot__ of content here! (when this is done) so use it!
 Please!
 Or I will ***Tingly***